bauxiteDYS/SM-NT-MapChooser/README.md

 # SM-NT-MapChooser

-## WIP - use "new" branch for currently in use version
+Some stuff for comp